 - You can find lots of information about your company on LinkedIn, including employees who work there, connections, career paths, videos, and employee reviews.

 - Employee reviews over job seeker sites, like Glassdoor, can give you a glimpse of what it’s like to work for a particular company.

 Employees interviewing at a company who want to learn more about its culture can also ask the following questions to uncover how things work there, according to a Glassdoor blog post:

-Not everyone can work at their dream job, but most people can find a position where they are happy and successful.
+Only some people can work at their dream job, but most people can find a position where they are happy and prosperous.
 By learning and prioritising which cultural elements you find most important, you can find a job where your work is exciting, engaging, and rewarding.